 Cloud computing makes your small business dependent on the reliability of your Internet connection.
 When it's offline, you're offline.
 If your internet service suffers from frequent outages or slow speeds, cloud computing may not be suitable for your business.

-As described in CRN's The Biggest Cloud Outages of 2015, on May 20, 2015, Apple iCloud had a seven-hour outage that affected email and various other cloud services such as iCloud Drive, Documents, etc. Can your business function in the event of a prolonged outage of your cloud services?
+On May 20, 2015, Apple iCloud had a seven-hour outage that affected email and various other cloud services such as iCloud Drive, Documents, etc. Can your business function in the event of a prolonged outage of your cloud services?

 How safe is your data?
 Cloud computing means Internet computing.
 So you should not be using cloud computing applications that involve using or storing data that you are not comfortable having on the internet.